bridget-basiq/developers/content/Getting-Started/1+API-Basics/subscriptions.md

 With all configuration done you are finally ready to send subscriptions and receive some real useful data.
 This is almost identical to the authorization but with one exception!
 You will need to add an `id` set to `1` to your message.
 Every next message will be an increment of 1 so nobody can jump the queue.
 To give you an idea of how this looks like we will be using our [routeUpdatedById](/API-Reference/Routes/subscribe-to-route-updates) subscription as an example and only request it's processing `status`.

 <code-block lang="bash" prefix="Subscriptions" title="Communicating">
+{ "id": "1", "type": "start", "payload": { "query": "subscription routeUpdatedById { routeUpdatedById(id: \"Your route id here\") { status } }", "variables": { "id": "Your route id here"} } }
 </code-block>

-If everything went correct the websocket will respond with a an object that contains the `status`.
+If everything went correct and you set the `routeId`, the websocket will respond with an object that contains the `status`.
+If you didn't set your id, there will be **no** response from the server.

 Last but not least.
 If you got the result you were looking for, **don't forget to close the connection!**